SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 ]
 ```

-- **compareNumbers** - Compares input value with another field.
+- `compareNumbers` - Compares input value with another field.
 Accepts two arguments:
-  - name of the field to compare (string)
+  - Name of the field to compare (string).
-  - operator (string) can be 'shouldBeGreater' or 'shouldBeLess'
+  - Operator which can be 'shouldBeGreater' or 'shouldBeLess' (string).

 JSON example: